NKorea likens Trump to Hitler

 Trump was “following Hitler’s dictatorial politics” to divide others into two categories, “friends and foes” to justify “suppression”, it added.

-The North habitually denounces its enemies in colourful terms in its propaganda, but comparisons to the instigator of World War II and architect of the Holocaust are unusual even by its own standards.
+The North habitually denounces its enemies in colorful terms in its propaganda, but comparisons to the instigator of World War II and architect of the Holocaust are unusual even by its own standards.

+A notable exception was the hawkish former president George W. Bush, who included the North in his “axis of evil” along with Iran and Iraq and called then-leader Kim Jong-Il a “tyrant.”

+Pyongyang responded by calling Bush a “tyrant that puts Hitler in the shade” and a “political imbecile bereft of even elementary morality”.

-The Trump administration is pushing for stronger sanctions against the North over its nuclear and missile programmes and KCNA accused it of blocking medical supplies in what it said was “an unethical and inhumane act, far exceeding the degree of Hitler’s blockade of Leningrad.”
+The Trump administration is pushing for stronger sanctions against the North over its nuclear and missile programs.
+KCNA accused it of blocking medical supplies in what it said was “an unethical and inhumane act, far exceeding the degree of Hitler’s blockade of Leningrad.”

 The nearly 900-day siege of the Russian city during World War II left millions dead.